LyudmilaKostanyan/Priority-Inversion/README.md

 ## Explanation of Output

-* **Waited N ms:** How long the high-priority thread was blocked.
-  In the real bug, this could be nearly indefinite.
-In the simulation, with affinity and CPU load, it can be very long.
+* **Waited N ms:** Time the high-priority thread was blocked.
+In the real bug, this could be nearly indefinite; in simulation, with affinity and CPU load, it can be very long.
 * **\[Medium] Still hogging CPU...**: The medium-priority thread monopolizes the CPU, preventing progress.
 * **\[Low] Priority temporarily raised to HIGH:** Priority inheritance is being simulated—the low-priority thread is boosted to release the mutex.

----

-## Achieving the Mars Pathfinder Effect on Your Computer and in CI

-* **Linux:** Use `taskset -c 0` to force all threads onto a single core.
-* **Windows:** See below for CI limitations—on local machines, you can use `/affinity` to simulate single-core execution, but this is not available in CI.
-* **In code:** The medium thread creates heavy CPU load (busy-wait loop) to preempt the low-priority thread.
-* **In CI:** The workflow sets affinity and enforces a timeout to make the effect reproducible (**Linux only**).

-With these settings, the high-priority thread can be delayed for many seconds or more, mimicking the real Mars Pathfinder bug.
-When priority inheritance is enabled, the problem is solved and delays drop sharply.

 ---